Nigeria: VP Shettima Lauds Space X Contributions to Nigeria's Emergency, Disaster Response

-The Vice President, Senator Kashim Shettima, has applauded the donation of specialised communication equipment to the National Emergency Management Agency (NEMA) by renowned satellite internet service provider, Starlink Starlink.
+The Vice President, Senator Kashim Shettima, has applauded the donation of specialised communication equipment to the National Emergency Management Agency (NEMA) by renown satellite internet service provider, Starlink.

 Senator Shettima stated this in Abuja on Tuesday when he received on a courtesy visit to the Presidential Villa, a delegation comprising the technical team from NEMA and Space X led by the Director General of NEMA, Hajiya Zubaida Umar.

-According to the Vice President, in a statement signed by Stanley Nkwocha, Senior Special Assistant to the President on Media & Communications (Office of the Vice President), on Tuesday, communication is the essence of humanity and during the period of emergencies and flood disasters, partnerships with Starlink can come in handy.
+According to the Vice President, communication is the essence of humanity and during the period of emergencies and flood disasters, partnerships with Starlink can come in handy.

 Keep up with the latest headlines on WhatsApp | LinkedIn